Sage/grape_documenter/README.md

 The first argument is the a string of the class of Grape::API.
 If you have multiple APIs within the same application you can run the rake task as many times as you like with different output paths.

+### Specifying output format

+Currently 2 formats are supported: 'html'; 'textile'.
+The default is html.
+You can change the format as shown below...

+   $ bundle exec rake generate_grape_docs['MyApplication::API','/path/to/where/you/want/your/docs','textile']

 ## Contributing

 1. Fork it